ras52/bootstrap/stage-1/README.txt

 on standard input.
 (Placing the program header at the end of the file does not help because the program header's offset is needed in the ELF header.)
-Instead it takes the name of the file containing the .text section its only command line argument.
+Instead it takes the name of the file containing the .text section as its only command line argument.

   Usage: elfify test.ts > test

 where .ts is used as the canonical extension for a .text section.

-As elfify does not parse the .text section, it cannot work out where the entry point is: it assumes that the entry point is 5 bytes before the end of the .text section.
+As elfify does not parse the .text section, it cannot work out where the entry point is: it just assumes that the entry point is 5 bytes before the end of the .text section.
 It is therefore suggested that all programs end with a jump to the real entry point.
 On x86, a 32-bit relative jump requires precisely 5 bytes and can easily be generated by unhexl by ending the file with: